Stages of cervical cancer

 Cervical cancer stage 3

-The cancer has spread to the lower part of the vagina, or the tissues at the sides of the pelvic area (called the pelvic sidewall).
-Stage 3 can be further divided into:
+The cancer has spread to the lower part of the vagina, or to the tissues at the sides of the pelvic area (called the pelvic wall), or to nearby lymph nodes.

 Stage 3A